chandnitomar/Deep-Learning-Classification-for-Parkinson-s-Disease-using-Segmentation-Techniques/README.md

-# Deep-Learning-Classification-for-Parkinson-s-Disease-using-Segmentation-Techniques
+# Deep Learning Classification for Parkinson's Disease using Segmentation Techniques
-My first hands on using DL ans segmentation on MRI images dataset
+My first hands on using DL and segmentation on MRI images dataset